by Cynthia M. Johnson, MA

 Reasons for Procedure

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

 What to Expect

 Prior to Procedure